exercism/bash/exercises/practice/leap/.approaches/external-tools/content.md

     || echo false
 ```

-Working with external tools like this is really what shells were built to do.
+Working with external tools like this is what shells were built to do.

 From a performance perspective, it takes more work (than builtin addition) to: